bodo-hugo-barwich/gin-blog_api/README.md

 - `go run .`

-The Site can be launched using the `go run` Command.
+The Site can be launched using the `go run` command.
-To launch the Site call the `go run` Command within the project directory:
+To launch the Site call the `go run` command within the project directory:

             go run .